pmachadors/Globant_challenge/README.md

     http://127.0.0.1:5000/backup

-   Usage:

-   Send a json specifying the backup type, in this case table, and the tables you want to backup.
+   Send a json file specifying the backup type, in this case table, and the tables you want to backup.
 You could use Insomnia to do it.

     {"table"}
     list of tables you want to backup:
     ["jobs","departments", "hired_employees"]

-   ex:
+   Example:

     {"table": ["jobs","departments", "hired_employees"]}

    Return message from tables backup: